JeppeTh/Viaplay.bundle/README.md

 This project makes use of the following external dependencies:

 - Metro UI Dock Icon Set <a href="http://dakirby309.deviantart.com/gallery/#/d4n4w3q">http://dakirby309.deviantart.com/gallery/#/d4n4w3q</a>

 # Changes
+06/02/2014:
++ Major changes to adapt to the new viaplay
++ Only browsing works in this version.

+# Changes
 03/10/2013: